Portland mayor asks feds to stop 'alt-right' rallies

 In a video of the April free speech rally, Christian is seen shouting at people.
 At one point, Christian blurts a racial epithet, according to the video from reporter Doug Brown of The Portland Mercury weekly newspaper show.

-Chrisitan, 35, identifies himself in one of the videos, and he's also seen carrying a baseball bat, which he handed over to officers who approached him.
+Chrisitan, 35, identifies himself in one of the videos, and he's also seen carrying the baseball bat, which he handed over to officers who approached him.

 Christian has been charged with two counts of aggravated murder and one count of attempted murder, all felonies, in Friday's attack aboard a Portland commuter train.
 The aggravated murder charges have the death penalty as a possible sentence.
 He faces several misdemeanors including two counts of second-degree intimidation.